JoseLuisManzanaresRivera/insight4health/_posts/2020-03-11-The-market-value-of-health-information .md

 ---
 **Insight4health** provides a platform to analyze public health trends in   Mexico.
 Currently Latin American countries represent a huge emerging market in terms of health care information. **Insight4health** incorporates data science tools that transforms data from several sources, both  public and private, into detailed input for acurate decision making.

->  Generating evidence that contributes to design strategies to efficiently allocate resources is a permanent task that is relevant particularly when dealing with high cost diseases.
-Having access to reliable information becomes key to achieve this goal.
+>  *Generating evidence that contributes to design strategies to efficiently allocate resources is a permanent task that is relevant particularly when dealing with high cost diseases.
+Having access to reliable information becomes key to achieve this goal*.

 ## Unleash data science potential to analyze public health patterns.